AGRINFO AGRINFO logo

 Summary

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/843) that it intends to lower the maximum residue level (MRL) for salsifies to the limit of determination (LOD): from 0.05 to 0.01mg/kg.
+The European Union (EU) has lowered the maximum residue level (MRL) of benfluralin for salsifies to the limit of determination (LOD): from 0.05 to 0.01 mg/kg.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-For all other foods, the MRL is already set at the LOD, but these LODs will also be lowered to reflect the latest available analytical methods.
+For all other foods, the MRL was already set at the LOD, but these LODs are also lowered to reflect the development of more sensitive analytical methods.

-EU proposes to lower MRLs for benfluralin, with potential impact on salsifies
+EU lowers MRLs for benfluralin, with potential impact on salsifies

-Draft Commission Regulation amending Annexes II and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products
+Commission Regulation (EU) 2026/147 of 22 January 2026 amending Annexes II and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/843) that it intends to lower the maximum residue level (MRL) for salsifies to the limit of determination (LOD): from 0.05 to 0.01mg/kg.
+The European Union (EU) has lowered the maximum residue level (MRL) of benfluralin for salsifies to the limit of determination (LOD): from 0.05 to 0.01 mg/kg.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-For all other foods, the MRL is already set at the LOD, but these LODs will also be lowered to reflect the latest available analytical methods.
+For all other foods, the MRL was already set at the LOD, but these LODs are also lowered to reflect the development of more sensitive analytical methods.

 Impacted Products